What is the inactivated influenza vaccine?

 The inactivated influenza vaccine is made of killed influenza viruses.
 It protects against viruses that cause influenza, often called the flu.
 The vaccine does not protect against other viruses or bacteria that cause colds or stomach flu.
 Several different influenza vaccines are available in B.C., including a live attenuated influenza vaccine made from weakened influenza viruses.
 For more information, see HealthLinkBC File #12e Live Attenuated Influenza (Flu) Vaccine.
 All of the vaccines are approved by Health Canada.

 In B.C., influenza vaccines are usually available in October.
-For your best protection, you should get immunized as soon as possible.
-Speak with your health care provider to find out if the vaccines are available or visit ImmunizeBC http://immunizebc.ca/clinics/flu to locate a flu clinic.
+For your best protection, get immunized as soon as possible.
+Speak with your health care provider to find out if the vaccines are available or visit ImmunizeBC https://immunizebc.ca/clinics/flu to locate a flu clinic.

 Who should get the vaccine?